 Dear Nigha,

-My comment would be YES, as I feel that it is our responsibility to act in the best interest of the company.
-However, before we give out the information, we need to find out the reasons that have caused him to consider leaving the company.
+Regarding your question about whether HR personnel should inform the boss if they have information about any staff planning to leave the organization, my comment would be YES.
+I feel that it is our responsibility to act in the best interest of the company.
+However, before we give out the information, we need to find out the reasons that have caused the employee to consider leaving the company.
 Remember that 'People join good companies and leave bad bosses!' or they will move on if they feel that there are no more opportunities for personal or career growth in the company.

 If we handle this subject objectively, the boss will understand, and the position of the said employee will not be jeopardized.
+Our goal is to achieve what is best for the company, and it is crucial that HR plays its role responsibly.

 Best Regards,